a-luna/aaronluna.dev/content/post/svelte-svelma-base64-application-rollup-sass-example/index.md

   - 5 test cases are each executed with 4 different screen types/orientations
   - Input and expected output for both ASCII and Hex strings taken directly from the [Examples and Illustrations](https://tools.ietf.org/html/rfc4648#section-9) and [Test Vectors](https://tools.ietf.org/html/rfc4648#section-10) sections of RFC4648 which is the original specification for Base64 and other print-safe binary encodings

-I've embedded the application below, you can easily view and fork it on codesandbox:
+I deployed the svelte application to Netlify (embedded below, you can also click on the Netlify button to open the application in a new tab/window).
+I also included a button to edit the project in codesandbox, please feel free to <a href="https://github.com/a-luna/svelte-base64/issues" target="_blank">log a github issue</a> if you find any bugs.
+Thank you!

 <div class="cs-embed-wrapper">
   <div class="cs-embed-buttons">